hc-tcg/hc-tcg/README.md

 ```
 # docker-compose -f docker-compose-dev.yml up
 ```
+This docker image is set up to autoreload when you make changes to the source code.

 _Please use `npm ci` instead of instead of `npm install` to avoid unneccesary changes in package-lock.json._